defano/wyldcard/doc/BUILDING.md

 ## Modifying the HyperTalk language

-HyperTalk Java uses Antrl 4 as its parser generator and utilizes the Antlr *tree visitor* pattern to convert Antlr's parse tree into a HyperTalk abstract syntax tree (a simple example of this [can be found on Stack Overflow](http://stackoverflow.com/questions/23092081/antlr4-visitor-pattern-on-simple-arithmetic-example)).
+WyldCard uses Antrl 4 as its parser generator and utilizes the Antlr *tree visitor* pattern to convert Antlr's parse tree into a HyperTalk abstract syntax tree (a simple example of this [can be found on Stack Overflow](http://stackoverflow.com/questions/23092081/antlr4-visitor-pattern-on-simple-arithmetic-example)).

 The HyperTalk grammar is defined in `HyperTalk.g4` and the tree visitor (responsible for producing nodes in the abstract syntax tree) is `HyperTalkTreeVisitor.java`.
 When adding new grammar rules, note that the value to the right of the `#` symbol defines the name of the visitor method associated with that rule.